Frances Ellen Work: Aurél Bátonyi

 On August 4, 1905, Work married Aurél de Bátonyi, a Hungarian-born riding master who claimed on his 1895 naturalization application to be an Austro-Hungarian count.
 The couple met in 1903, and they were quite happy together.
 Work encouraged Bátonyi to propose marriage, however Bátonyi was reluctant.
 Once they wed, Work did not inform her father, who was supporting her financially, until sometime in early-1906.
 Work's father did not trust Bátonyi, and he encouraged newspapers and society tabloids to publish suggestions that Bátonyi's real name was Arthur Cohn, and suggestions that Bátonyi's claim of nobiliary rank was fraudulent.
 However, the marriage remained successful.

 Work sued Bátonyi for divorce in October 1907, allegedly due her father's threat to disinherit her if she continued in marriage with her "new husband".
 However, Bátonyi's extended travels as a riding master led to rumors of infidelity among high society, as well as claims Bátonyi was still married to a woman in Hungary.
 Divorce proceedings continued for two years.
 On November 5, 1909, divorce was granted in Work's favor.
 However, Bátonyi was awarded a financial settlement which included several properties.
 Following the divorce, Bátonyi lost favor among high society in New York, and moved into a villa in Middletown, Rhode Island he originally shared with Work.
 Bátonyi then transferred the titles of his other properties into his mother's name, Johanna (Janka) Kohn.

 In 1919, the Alien Property Custodian seized all of Bátonyi's properties following alleged claims he returned to Austria to fight for the Central Powers.
 Bátonyi was a naturalized U.S. Citizen.
 The properties were most likely seized due to abandonment and unpaid property tax as neither Bátonyi or his mother had been seen since late 1914.
 Their homes and surrounding lands had fallen into disrepair, except those rented as working farms.

 There is no record of the Bátonyi returning to the U.S. after 1919, and neither Bátonyi or his mother, or their representatives appeared in court to challenge the seizures.
 The properties eventually reverted to the Industrial Trust Company who was appointed trustee by the APC, and were later sold.
 A registration dated October 30, 1914, was filed at the U.S. consular office in The Hague informing the embassy Bátonyi was employed by a division of the Red Cross.
 The registration expired on November 14, 1915, without any amendments.

 Work's financial support of Bátonyi ceased in 1914 due to no contact.

 Death

-Work died in the city of her birth, at her residence at 1020 Fifth Avenue, at the age of 89 on January 26, 1947.
+Work died at her residence at 1020 Fifth Avenue in Manhattan, New York, at the age of 89 on January 26, 1947.
 Her great-great-grandchildren include the British princes William and Harry, and the American actor Oliver Platt.